The module is designed to encourage students to apply their geographical knowledge to classroom teaching.

 By the end of this module you should have learnt the following key skills

-- Demonstrate in-depth understanding of the changing climate of Geography education in the UK
+- Demonstrate an in-depth understanding of the changing climate of Geography education in the UK

-- be able to produce a high level of analysis of a wide range of materials to develop a subject-knowledge resource pack for students at GCSE or A-Level
+- Produce a high level of analysis of a wide range of materials to develop a subject-knowledge resource pack for students at GCSE or A-Level

-- Demonstrating a high level of interpersonal skills, appreciate staff responsibilities and demonstrate effective communication skills.
+- Demonstrate a high level of interpersonal skills, appreciate staff responsibilities and demonstrate effective communication skills